jtr13/1201/Syllabus.md

 As soon as test dates are available, they will be posted as CourseWorks Assignments.

 For the date of the Final, see https://ssol.columbia.edu/ -- click "Exam List" and then "Projected University Examination Schedule".
 (In most cases, final dates are set by the University not individual professors.)

+### Accommodations for students registered with Disability Services

+In order to receive disability-related academic accommodations for this course, students must first be registered with their school Disability Services (DS) office.
+Detailed information is available online for both the [Columbia](https://health.columbia.edu/content/disability-services) and [Barnard](https://barnard.edu/disabilityservices/students/register) registration processes.

+Refer to the appropriate website for information regarding deadlines, disability documentation requirements, and [drop-in hours](http://health.columbia.edu/getting-care/drop-offices/disability-services-drop-hours) (Columbia) / [intake session](https://barnard.edu/disabilityservices/students/register) (Barnard).

+For this course, students registered with the Columbia office are not required to have testing forms or accommodation letters signed by faculty.
+However, students must do the following:

+* The Instructor section of the form has already been completed and does not need to be signed by the professor.

+* The student must complete the Student section of the form and submit the form to Disability Services.

+* Master forms are available in the Disability Services office or online: https://health.columbia.edu/services/testing-accommodations

+Students registered with the Barnard office should follow standard procedures, which require the professor's signature.
+The forms should be brought to class, not sent electronically.

 ## Getting Help